wirednkod/papi-intro-tutorial/steps/2/README.md

 ## PAPI installation

 Of course we need, first of all, to add the `polkadot-api` dependency in our project.
-Lets do that by running:
+Let's do that by running:

 ```shell
 $ bun install polkadot-api